 Module One: Protection of the Vulnerable

-This course introduces practices related to the care and protection of vulnerable people as a health care assistant and allows learners to select person-centred approaches when dealing with people or situations where challenging behaviours are encountered.
+This course introduces practices related to the care and protection of vulnerable people, as a Health Care Assistant.
+It allows learners to select person-centred approaches when dealing with people, or situations where challenging behaviours are encountered.

 - Recognise vulnerability and abuse.